-Data analysis platforms web based Python coding environment that enables analysts to develop analysis code in Pyt The code environment is customized to support all the relevant coding libraries for machine learning (e.g TensorFlow, PyTorch, Keras, Scikit-learn, Numpy, S
+Data analysis platforms

 Data analysis will be facilitated through the CSAG/UCT Jupyter Hub and IBM platforms, providing robust and scalable environments for processing and analysing the HE²AT Center datasets.

 Jupyter Hub

 Jupyter Hub is a collaborative, web-based Python coding environment that allows analysts to develop and execute analysis code using a browser interface.
 Key technical details include: